RetinueAI/Graph/README.md

 ## Usage

-Below is an example of using the Graph library to model a decision graph for Mimir:
+Below is an example of using the Graph library to model a decision graph:

 ```python
 from graph import Graph, Node, Edge